Lesothosaurus: Postcrania

 The forelimbs were small relative to the rest of the body.
 The humerus was elongate and straight in anterior and lateral views, with expanded proximal and distal ends linked by a long, slender shaft.
 The proximal end had a large deltopectoral crest which was asymmetrical and C-shaped in dorsal view.
 The humeral shaft has a rounded, transverse cross-section.
 The humerus length was only 63.3% as long as the femur length, which is much shorter than other basal ornithischians.
 The radius is mostly straight except for transversely expanded proximal and distal ends, the proximal end having two small, rounded condyles.
-The ulna is also straight, but is slightly longer with a ovoid cross-section.
+The ulna is also straight, but is slightly longer with an ovoid cross-section.
 There is only a single, incomplete manus known from Lesothosaurus.
 The manus has 5 metacarpals and 5 phalanxes, though only the second phalanx is fully preserved.
 The unguals are small and triangular in dorsal view.

 The hindlimbs were long and slender, similar to those of most other small basal ornithischians.
 The femur (thigh bone) was long and bowed anteriorly, with a large 4th trochanter for muscle attachments.
 The femoral head at the proximal end was large, while the distal end terminated with two condyles where the tibia would interlock.
 The largest known femur is from NMQR 3076, which measures 273.70 mm in length.
 The tibia (shin bone) has a very similar morphology, but it is 25% longer than the femur and more slender.
 The fibula has an expansion at the proximal end and a thin shaft that is sub-oval in cross-section.
 The astragalus and calcaneum are small, though the latter is the smaller of the two, and only preserved in one specimen.
 The metatarsals are thin, long, and tightly fit together.
 The metatarsals have great expansions at the distal ends where the pedal phalanges would articulate with the rest of the leg.
 Metatarsal III is the longest of them all and has the greatest transverse width distally and at the mid-shaft.
 The metatarsal I is truncated and less than half the length of metatarsal II.
 Notably, Lesothosaurus lacks a metatarsal V, a distinct trait of the taxon.
 The pedal digits (toes) are long, with pedal phalanges (toe bones) that are spool-shaped, with large proximal and distal ends but thin shafts.
 Digit I was a hallux, with one small phalange ending in a large ungual (claw).
 Digit II had two large, thick phalanges ending in a large, wide ungual.
 Digit III was the longest digit by length and had a combined length of 57.7 mm.
 It was composed of 3 pedal phalanges and an ungual.
 Digit IV had the most pedal phalanges, with 4 preserved and a small ungual.
 The ungual bones of the toes were claw-like, and not hoof-like as in more advanced ornithischians.